 - Iron:5 milligrams, or 3 percent of daily requirements

-These nutrients may promote good health in different ways, such as:
+These nutrients may promote good health in different ways.

 The minerals in romaine lettuce, including iron, magnesium, copper, phosphorus, and manganese, work to promote bone health.